 Getting a divorce

-You can get divorced without needing a solicitor or going to court if you and your ex-partner can agree you both want a divorce, and on the reason why.
+You might be able to get divorced without needing a solicitor or going to court if you and your ex-partner can agree you both want a divorce, and on the reason why.

-You don’t always need your partner to agree they want a divorce but you’ll save time and money if you both agree.
+If you or your partner won’t agree to getting a divorce it’ll take more time and cost more money than if you both agree.

-If you agree on your divorce and the reasons why, getting a divorce legally finalised will take 4 to 6 months.
+If you agree on your divorce and the reasons why, getting a divorce legally finalised will usually take 4 to 6 months.
+It might take longer if you need to sort out issues with money, property or children, which will have to be done separately.

 Don’t use websites that promise cheap divorce packages.
 You’ll still have to pay the divorce application fee.